How to be a successful INTJ computer programmer

 Thursday July 28, 2016

 TL;DR: Be very cautious about pursuing a career as a person who makes things.
-This is high-anxiety territory for INTJs, who tend to ignore their foundational gifts of perception and analysis.
-Programming is often a better fit as an INTJ hobby.
-And if you’re trying to learn through academia, that’s sometimes double-hard for INTJs, who generally learn only through hands-on, real-life projects and build theory from the ground up.
-But I try to offer some helpful learning tips below.
-More at the end…
+Programming is sometimes a better fit as an INTJ hobby.
+And if you’re trying to learn through academia, that’s sometimes double-hard for INTJs, who generally learn best through hands-on, real-life projects and build theory from the ground up via experience.
+I’ve included learning tips and relevant details below.
+Also be sure to read to the end, because TL;DR isn’t really a great learning paradigm, right?

 How can you be super successful as an INTJ computer programmer?